 - Always book your reservation in advance.
 Use either an App, the rental company’s Internet site, or call the toll free number.
 If renting a car becomes a last minute decision, use your phone or find an internet café to make your reservation.
 If you’re a walk-up customer, you’re very likely going to pay a lot more.

 - When conducting your search, consider picking up your vehicle at a site other than at the airport.
 Airport rates can be anywhere from 10% to 30% higher.
+Also, Make sure you have courier insurance to make sure everything is okay and avoid unnecessary fuss.
 I just did a random search for vehicle in Paris, France.
 The rate at the airport was $95 per day.
 The same class vehicle at the rental car’s downtown location was $84 per day.

 - You may need an international driver’s license (IDL) to drive legally.
 You can check with the embassy for the country where you’re going to find out; but it’s not a bad idea to get one any way so you’ll always have it just in case.
 It only costs $15.
 You’ll need to get it before you leave the United States.
 The US Department of State formally endorses only two companies to issue an IDL:AAA or National Automobile Club.
 It’s wise to not use other companies or organizations, as there are some fraud schemes that issue counterfeit IDLs.